Change of Habit: Production

-Mary Tyler Moore and Edward Asner would soon become co-stars of her self-named The Mary Tyler Moore Show, one of television's enduring hits from 1970-77.
+Moore and Edward Asner would soon become co-stars of her self-named The Mary Tyler Moore Show, one of television's enduring hits from 1970 to 77.
 In Change of Habit, however, they shared no scenes.
+In 1973, four years after Change of Habit, the issue of mass with guitar and off-duty nuns without habits would again be brought up in All in the Family episode "Edith's Conversion."

+By the time Change of Habit was released, Presley was experiencing one of the greatest years of any singer-turned-actor in music and film history.
+Between December 1968 and December 1969, Presley starred in three hit films at the box office, he starred in the top rated television special of the year Elvis, he scored three top-ten singles including the number one "Suspicious Minds" and "In the Ghetto", had three hit albums including the legendary From Elvis in Memphis and became the number one live act in Las Vegas.
+In 1969 alone, Presley made more than $7,000,000 from films, records, television and personal appearances, which equates to over $59,000,000 adjusted for inflation.

+After Change of Habit, Presley next co-wrote and produced his own film, The New Gladiators, which was unfinished at the time of his death.
+This dream project would have featured Presley starring as a karate cop in a role that showed off his skills as a martial artist.
+He was also asked by Barbra Streisand to star in her remake of A Star is Born but Parker wanted to ensure Presley got top billing and a $1,000,000 salary before agreeing.
+No agreement happened.
+As of October 2025, Jane Elliot, who played Sister Barbara Bennett, is the last surviving main cast member still living.

 Reception

 A. H. Weiler of The New York Times reviewed the film on a double bill with House of Cards and noted that both were "merely exemplary of professional technique and dialogue rather than memorable characterization and emotion."
 Variety wrote that "its intriguing idea has a well-enough-constructed plotline to flesh out its premise for good family fare ...
 Presley displays his customary easy presence."
 Kevin Thomas of the Los Angeles Times wrote, "Today we're simply too much aware how agonizing social injustices can be for them to be treated with the breezy, jaunty touch of simple-minded light comedy ... to watch all this frantically bouncy, thoroughly bogus business is as discomforting as listening to chalk screech across a blackboard."

-Change of Habit holds a 10% rating on Rotten Tomatoes based on ten reviews, making it Presley's worst-received film on Rotten Tomatoes.
+Change of Habit holds a 10% rating on Rotten Tomatoes based on ten reviews, making it Presley's worst-received film on the site.